pinskylab/how_we_work/working_agreement.md

     - We celebrate our own successes and those around us!
     - We all make mistakes.
 Please be honest and open when it happens.
     - If you see a problem, please speak up so that we all can try to find a solution.
-1. Building a diverse environment
+1. Supporting a diverse environment
     - Please be open to others perspectives, engage with them, and be willing to revise your own
     - We work to vocally support diverse perspectives
     - To specifically amplify the work of researchers from underrepresented groups, we've committed to